FrimJo/afripodcasts/README.md

 ## Running production build using live-server
 Install live-server using 'npm install -g live-server'.
 Run 'npm run static-serve' to start a live-server hosting the static files found in '/dev' on 'http://localhost:4300'.

+ ## Todo
+ - Add icons in assets/icons
+ - Add basic support for desktop version
+ - Have the audio files served through https